diezcami/arctic-fox-theme/_posts/2020-03-05-jure-sanguinis.md

 Since it seems i'll have some time until my appointment, I decided to explore the other Italian branch of my family (my grandmother's parents).
 I did a search online and found that both my great-grandparents on that side are from a city in Sicily.
 Out of curiosity (and perhaps insurance in this whole process in case I missed a key fact) I wrote the comune to potentially get their birth certificates.
 While not needed for the ancestry line i'm going to be using, it would certainly complete my set of family documents.

+## December 6 2020

+Reading some posts on the Dual citizenship Facebook group, I decided to try to get additional documentation from [NARA Boston](https://www.archives.gov/boston) on my great grandfather's naturalization.
+These docs are on top of the USCIS docs that I have (since it appears just having the USCIS for Boston is often not enough).

+My great-grandfather naturalized in Suffolk county, so in my case NARA held the records federally.
+For other counties in MA your records may be held in county court records.
+The NARA Boston office in Waltham is closed due to COVID, but a few people are still working to fulfill certificate requests via email.
+I emailed the office, getting a cryptic "we're closed" email in response.
+Rest assured a week later I got an email from an employee named Joe.
+They had found my great-grandfather's NARA naturalization records, and could mail them to me for $10 (+ a $15 certification fee, which of course we want!).
+I payed over the phone and the docs should be on their way now.

 ### TBD

 That's all for now!
 I'll be updating this as more develops!